 ***The Field Service Mobile app does not support many of the latest Flow features as it is designed from an older Flow Engine and Screen Flow Runtime - it has special modifications for it to work offline.

-Since it requires a record context, Dynamic Forms are supported only in Lightning Record pages.
-However, Dynamic Forms aren’t supported in Experience Cloud pages.
-This limitation is in place because Experience Cloud doesn't use the underlying framework that Dynamic Forms depends on: Lightning Pages.
-We are evaluating this as based on requests for Dynamic Forms in Experience Cloud.
+Since they require record context, Dynamic Forms are supported only in Lightning record pages.
+However, Dynamic Forms isn’t supported in Experience Cloud pages.
+This limitation is in place because Experience Cloud doesn't use the underlying framework that Dynamic Forms depends on: Lightning pages.
+We are evaluating this based on requests for Dynamic Forms in Experience Cloud.

 You can build flows that require a record context or flows that work globally.
 As such, you can embed flows in a variety of locations.
-For record-contextual flows, that might be a Lightning record page, a Community record page, an object-specific action, or an Actions & Recommendations deployment.
-For the global flow, that might be the utility bar, other Lightning or Community pages, a snap-in, or an external application.
+For record-contextual flows, that might be a Lightning record page, an Experience Cloud record page, an object-specific action, or an Actions & Recommendations deployment.
+For the global flow, that might be the utility bar, other Lightning or Experience Builder pages, a snap-in, or an external application.
 Flows are not currently supported as global actions, but as a workaround you can wrap the flow in an Aura component.

 Roadmap Note: The Mobile SDK team is actively working on supporting LWCs within Visualforce pages.